argoproj/argo-events/api/sensor.md

 <p>

-Container is the main container image to run in the gateway pod
+Container is the main container image to run in the sensor pod

 </p>